Olujos-3005/My-DSA-Project-Work/README.md

 ## Case Study : Amazon Product Review Analysis

-### Project Overview: As a Data Analyst under the tutelage of DSA / Incubator Hub, I worked with a team as we were tasked with analysing product and customers review data to generate insights that could guide product improvement, marketing strategies and customer engagement for a company that provides e-commerce analytic solutions to sellers on platform.
+### Project Overview:
+This Data Analysis project aims to generate insights that can guide product improvement, marketing strategies and customer engagement for a company that provides e-commerce analytic solutions to sellers on platform.

+### Data Source:
+The primary source of Data used here is the dataset that contains information scraped from Amazon Product pages such as Product details, Customers engagement, etc.